joelewis101/deep_sequencing/readme.md

 ### Model code

-All of the final models include a within-participant correlation structure to account for repeated measurement, and are all in the root of the repo:
+All of the final models are coded in Stan and include a within-participant correlation structure to account for repeated measurement, and are all in the root of the repo; there are three models used in the analysis:

 - `amr-gene-multilevel-gp-cholfactv2.stan` is the final logistic regression model (AMR presence/absence)